Using a Pressure Washer to Remove Algae in a Pool

 Updated:

-I don’t get an infestation of algae in my pool very often, fortunately, as I keep on top of my pool maintenance.
+Fortunately, I don’t get algae infested in my pool very often as I keep on top of my pool maintenance.
 However, I went away for ten days, leaving my wife in charge of the pool, and returned to find algae starting to grow on the walls and in the corners.

 In the past, I have always used my pool brush and walked around the pool, scrubbing the walls as I went before shocking the pool to kill the algae.
-But it can be quite difficult to exert enough pressure on the brush to dislodge stubborn algae and it is definitely not great for my lower back.
+However, it can be quite difficult to exert enough pressure on the brush to dislodge stubborn algae, which is not great for my lower back.

-Then, the thought struck me as I reached for my pool brush and saw my pressure washer sitting nearby.
-I wondered if I could use the water pressure to dislodge the algae, which would be easier and certainly better for my back.
+Then, as I reached for my pool brush and saw my pressure washer sitting nearby, I wondered if I could use the water pressure to dislodge the algae, which would be easier and certainly better for my back.

 Removing Algae from Pool with a Pressure Washer